solace-iot-team/aws-iot-device-sdk-embedded-C/README.md

 It is based on [aws-iot Embedded C Device SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C/) and includes the following modifications:

-* Removed AWS IoT Hub specific feature (Device Shadow)
+* Removed AWS IoT Hub specific features - Device Shadow, Jobs
+* Removed samples, tests
+* Added mbedTLS source code, v [2.17](https://github.com/ARMmbed/mbedtls/tree/mbedtls-2.17)
 * Added support to pass in Root CA,Device Certificate and Device Key to the library rather than reading from files
 * Added example of how to access the Telus Secure Storage to read certificates and keys and pass these into the MQTT client library to establish a TLS connection